-Green is using the best design, construction and maintenance processes of all time.
+The Center used green design and construction and maintains our building with processes.
 Some are rudimentary even primitive, and some are highly sophisticated.
 An open window, streaming sunlight and a room-by-room computerized heating and cooling system all fit together in the same building, just like an ancient Algonquin longhouse is built to house a state-of-the-art video-casting theater.

 Being green can be a personal action, and it can be collective community action.
 Personal green actions include things like drinking water from the tap and not from throw-away water bottles, turning off the TV, computer and lights when you leave a room, mowing your lawn less often, not idling your car, and walking and biking instead of driving.
 Sustainability, a term often heard today, refers to collective community acts that deal with resources over the long term.
 For instance, recycling at town refuse centers, fees on recycling bottles and cans, community water bans, and taxes on carbon (if we ever get there).